bytecodealliance/wasmtime/cranelift/docs/compare-llvm.rst

   address type too.
 - SIMD vector types are limited to a power-of-two number of vector lanes up to
   256. LLVM allows an arbitrary number of SIMD lanes.
-- Cretonne has no aggregrate types.
+- Cretonne has no aggregate types.
 LLVM has named and anonymous struct types as well as array types.

 Cretonne has multiple boolean types, whereas LLVM simply uses `i1`.
 The sized